ben-kemister/development-cheat-sheets/content/tools/kubernetes/sercrets.md

 #### Updating the Secret

-If you need to update the secret in the future you can use:
+If you need to update the secret in the future you can use this trick:

 ```shell
 kubectl create secret generic my-basic-auth \